Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Find the most compelling specific company example of successful AI deployment from the sources.
 Include the company, the implementation, and the quantifiable results.”

-Design: Split screen — left half is a large relevant photo (with a dark overlay for readability), right half contains the case study text.
-Company name in bold, three key results as large colored numbers, and a brief quote if available.
+Design: A split-screen layout.
+The left half carries a large relevant photo with a dark overlay for readability; the right half contains the case study text.
+The company name appears in bold, three key results are rendered as large coloured numbers, and a brief quote is included where available.

 Slide 7: Data Chart